OctopusDeploy/blog/blog/2020-08/golang-for-automation-in-aws/index.md

 The three packages specific to AWS are:

-1. [github.com/aws/aws-sdk-go/aws](http://github.com/aws/aws-sdk-go/aws): Allows you to connect to the AWS package, specifically, to authenticate and specify a region that you want to work with in AWS.
+1. [github.com/aws/aws-sdk-go/aws](http://github.com/aws/aws-sdk-go/aws): Allows you to connect to the AWS package, specifically, to authenticate and specify a region that you want to work within AWS.
 2. [github.com/aws/aws-sdk-go/aws/session](http://github.com/aws/aws-sdk-go/aws/session): Allows you to create a new session to connect to AWS.
 3. [github.com/aws/aws-sdk-go/service/ec2](http://github.com/aws/aws-sdk-go/service/ec2): Allows you to work with specific EC2 service data, like EC2 status, load balancers, public IPs, etc.